SanjaySArkasali/Cyclistic-business-analysis-/README.md

 ## About
 Cyclistic is a bike sakre company just like (yulu)

-# These slides will explain client requirements ,finding and solutins
+# These slides will explain client requirements ,finding and solutions

 ![Capture](https://github.com/SanjaySArkasali/Cyclistic-business-analysis-/assets/121194268/05659a3b-9014-4cb9-a377-a05bb0d6a32d)
 ![Capture2](https://github.com/SanjaySArkasali/Cyclistic-business-analysis-/assets/121194268/5c762dc7-60c6-4688-a7e4-f35fb320b016)